datacamp/shinybones/README.md

  [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-__NOTE: This package is under heavy development and the APIs are expected to change.
-So proceed with extreme caution!__

-__shinybones__ is an R package (thanks @dgrtwo for the name!) that provides a highly opinionated way to organize large, multi-page shiny apps.
+__shinybones__ is an R package :skull_and_crossbones: that provides a highly opinionated way to organize large, multi-page shiny apps.
 It allows users to focus on building independent modules for each page following a minimal set of conventions, and relegating all the boilerplate code involding in laying them out in the dashboard to a simple YAML configuration file.

 <img src="man/figures/shinybones-illustration.svg" class = "center" />